niplav/site/range_and_forecasting_accuracy.md

 I wonder whether the reason the Metaculus fit reaches the Metaculus data so much faster is because the Metaculus data ends earlier?
-(Also, yes, that is the logistic function and not a linear function for the PredictionBook data, it's a really non-steep<!--TODO what's the word I'm thinking of here?--> slope).
+(Also, yes, that is the logistic function and not a linear function for the PredictionBook data, it's a really moderate slope).

 Also, both plots start out with `$r(0)=0.125$`: not restricting the intercept to positive values returns negative intercepts (meaning that